atulkakrana/PHASIS/README.md

 phasTER has four user accesible components and these will be released in particular order

-####1. phaser: library-specific phased-loci using the phasTER-core-scripts
+####1. phaser: Library-specific phased-loci using the phasTER-core-scripts
   * Massively parallel – both at genome and library-level
   * Optimizes for minimum runtime
   * Works at both genome- and transcriptome-level